-Yes, the card has a $395 annual fee, but that's reasonable compared to the likes of other banks' and airlines' top-tier cards … and its perks go beyond any other on the market.
+Yes, the card has a $395 annual fee, but that's reasonable compared to other airlines' top-tier cards … and its perks go beyond any other on the market.
+Even if you never fly Alaska or Hawaiian Airlines, Atmos rewards points are incredibly valuable and unlock sweet spot after sweet spot, with dozens of global partners.

 All information about the Atmos™ Rewards Summit Visa Infinite® Card has been collected independently by Thrifty Traveler and has not been verified by the issuer.